TULSA, Okla. — For three decades, Lou Oliver's family gathered in her west Tulsa home for Christmas — her favorite time of year.

 "I thought I'll just bundle 'em all together at the end of November," she said.
 "Big mistake!
 A month does matter."

 It matters because on Nov.
 15 her home erupted in flames.
-A heat lamp on the back porch for her pets sparked a blazed that destroyed her house while it was uninsured.
+A heat lamp on the back porch for her pets sparked a fire that destroyed her house while it was uninsured.

 "What I've worked hard all my life for, and now it's just gone," she said.

-Without insurance to rebuild, she's grateful for family and friends helping to sift through what's not too charred to salvage.
+Without insurance to rebuild, she's grateful for family and friends' help sifting through what's not too charred to salvage.

-While she doesn't regret losing nearly everything, she is sad to lose her family's cherished Christmas decorations like her nutcracker collection now charred beyond salvage on what's left of the mantle.
+While she doesn't regret losing nearly everything, she is sad to lose her family's cherished Christmas decorations, like her Nutcracker collection, which is now charred beyond salvage on what's left of the mantle.

 To maintain at least some protection if a person doesn't want a homeowner's policy, Ashley Scott with OID suggests: